 The Swedenborg Society is governed by a Council of up to twelve elected Trustees who are also Directors.
 This includes a Chairperson, a Treasurer and a Vice Chairperson.
-The governing Council usually meets on the first Thursday of each month at 1.30pm.
+The Trustees meet 4 times a year.
 The Society also has a wide range of subcommittees that advise the Council.
 New candidates for election are proposed and voted-in at the Annual General Meeting.

 The Society is currently looking for new Trustees with the following expertise: Museum or Archival experience; Research; Finance & Accountancy; Publishing; Marketing; Information Technology